techiew/DirectXHook/README.md

 ## How to create an overlay
 First, check the [wiki page](https://github.com/techiew/DirectXHook/wiki/How-to-set-up-the-Visual-Studio-solution) on how to quickly set up the Visual Studio solution.

-When the project is built, "dxgi.dll" will be generated in the project folder.
-This can be copied next to a game executable which uses DirectX 11 or 12.
-The game will load the .dll automatically on startup and will render what you told it to.
+When the project is built, "dinput8.dll" will be generated in the project folder.
+This must be copied next to a game executable which uses DirectX 11 or 12.
+The game will then load the .dll automatically on startup and will render what you told it to.

 Also note that the "hook_textures" folder containing "blank.jpg" must be present next to dxgi.dll in order for anything to render.